publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stVIII/ch601/m__us_usc_t49_s60101.md

                 (ii) onshore production, refining, or manufacturing facilities; or

-                (iii) storage or in-plant piping systems associated with onshore production, refining, or manufacturing facilities.1
+                (iii) storage or in-plant piping systems associated with onshore production, refining, or manufacturing facilities;

         (23) “risk management” means the systematic application, by the owner or operator of a pipeline facility, of management policies, procedures, finite resources, and practices to the tasks of identifying, analyzing, assessing, reducing, and controlling risk in order to protect employees, the general public, the environment, and pipeline facilities;

-        (24) “risk management plan” means a management plan utilized by a gas or hazardous liquid pipeline facility owner or operator that encompasses risk management; and
+        (24) “risk management plan” means a management plan utilized by a gas or hazardous liquid pipeline facility owner or operator that encompasses risk management;

-        (25) “Secretary” means the Secretary of Transportation.
+        (25) “Secretary” means the Secretary of Transportation; and

+        (26)

+         “underground natural gas storage facility” means a gas pipeline facility that stores natural gas in an underground facility, including—

+            (A) a depleted hydrocarbon reservoir;

+            (B) an aquifer reservoir; or

+            (C) a solution-mined salt cavern reservoir.

     (b)  __Gathering Lines__  __.—__